VeetiAuria/PHP-Project/README.md

 # PHP-Project
-PHP Project Web Application which uses Blockchain
+PHP Project Web Application which uses Blockchain.
+1. Users credentials gets hashed when account is created.
+2. User can login with correct information
+3. User gets to vote, after voting the vote gets into the database
+4. User can watch the results of previous and own votes.
+User id is so the voters id stays anyonymous.
+5. Enjoy the data of results

 Login page: